MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-almacceleratorpowerplatform.md

 ### Install the ALM accelerator in Dataverse

-1. Download the latest managed solution file from [GitHub](https://github.com/microsoft/coe-starter-kit/releases): ALMAcceleratorForMakers_`[latest version]`_managed.zip .
+1. Download the latest managed solution file from [GitHub](https://github.com/microsoft/coe-starter-kit/releases): CenterofExcellenceALMAccelerator_`[latest version]`_managed.zip .

 1. Go to [Power Apps](https://make.powerapps.com) and select the environment you want to use to host the ALM Accelerator for Power Platform app.